kuzminrobin/fcl/fcl_doc/mdBook.md

 ```
 All the subsequent nodes, including `main()`, are added as children, grandchildren, and other successors of the pseudonode.

-Thus the topology of calls is _always a tree_, even if the logging gets enabled after the call to `main()`, in which case the first call to `init()` is added as a child of pseudonode, upon return is retained in the call tree, and the subsequent repeated calls to `init()` are cached and can end up in incrementing its repeat count.
+Thus the topology of calls is _always a tree_, even if the logging gets enabled after the call to `main()`, in which case the first call to `init()` is added as a child of pseudonode, upon return is retained in the call tree, and the subsequent repeated calls to `init()` are cached and can end up in incrementing the first `init()`'s repeat count.

 In my experience there were embedded systems where `main()` was returning and was called again.
-If the logging gets enabled before the call to `main()` then the repeated calls to `main()` will be cached and may result in incrementing the repeat count of the preceding call to `main()`.
+In such systems if the logging gets enabled before the call to `main()` then the repeated calls to `main()` will be cached and may end up in incrementing the repeat count of the preceding call to `main()`.

 ### The Logging Indent